Dermot Bolger

 Dermot Bolger (born 1959) is an Irish novelist, playwright, poet and editor from Dublin, Ireland.

-Born in the Finglas suburb of Dublin in 1959, his older sister is the writer June Considine.
-Bolger's novels include Night Shift (1982), The Woman's Daughter (1987), The Journey Home (1990), Father's Music (1997), Temptation (2000), The Valparaiso Voyage (2001) and The Family on Paradise Pier (2005).
+Bolger is the author of fourteen novels, including The Journey Home, The Family on Paradise Pier, The Lonely Sea and Sky and An Ark of Light.
+His latest novel, Hide Away, was published in 2024.

 He is a member of the artist's association Aosdána.

+Early life

+Bolger was born in the Finglas suburb of Dublin in 1959.
+His older sister is the writer June Considine.

+As an eighteen-year-old factory worker in 1977, Bolger set up Raven Arts Press, which published early books by writers like Patrick McCabe, Colm Toibin, Sara Berkeley, Fintan O’Toole, Eoin McNamee, Kathryn Holmquist, Michael O'Loughlin, Sebastian Barry and Rosita Boland as well as the first English language translations of Nuala Ni Dhomhnaill before its closing in 1993.
+A partial archive of the press at the University of Delaware calls Raven Arts "one of the most important publishers of literature in Ireland during the last part of the twentieth century."

 Career

-Bolger's early work – especially his first three novels, all set in the working-class Dublin suburb of Finglas, and his trilogy of plays that chart forty years of life in the nearby high-rise Ballymun tower blocks that have since been demolished – was often concerned with the articulation of the experiences of working-class characters who, for various reasons, feel alienated from society.
-Later novels are more expansive in their themes and locations.
-Two novels, The Family on Paradise Pier and An Ark of Light, chronicle the fate of a real Anglo-Irish family, The Goold-Verschoyles, some of whom embrace communism in the 1930s with tragic consequences.
-While the first novel chronicles the fate of the family until 1948, the second novel focuses on the daughter, who defies convention in 1950s Ireland by leaving a failed marriage to embark on an extraordinary journey of self-discovery from teeming Moroccan streets to living in old age in a caravan that becomes an ark for all those whom she befriends amid the fields of Mayo.
-An indefatigable idealist, Eva strives to forge her identity while entangled in the fault lines of her children's unravelling lives.
+Bolger's early work is set in the working-class Dublin suburb of Finglas and in the nearby high-rise Ballymun tower blocks.

+Two novels, The Family on Paradise Pier and An Ark of Light, chronicle the fate of a real Anglo-Irish family, The Goold-Verschoyles, some of whom embrace Communism in the 1930s with tragic consequences.
+While the first novel chronicles the fate of the family until 1948, the second novel focuses on the daughter, who defies convention in 1950s Ireland by leaving a failed marriage to embark on a journey of self-discovery from teeming Moroccan streets to a caravan that becomes an ark for all those whom she befriends amid the fields of Mayo.
 An Ark of Light explores a mother's anxiety for her gay son in a world where homosexuality was still illegal.

 Bolger's novel, The Lonely Sea and Sky, uses the real-life story of a wartime sea rescue, by the unarmed crew of a tiny Wexford ship, The M.V.
-Kerlogue, of German sailors from the navy who had previously tried to sink them.
-His novel, Tanglewood, which explored the collapse of the Celtic Tiger, was described by Colum McCann in the Irish Independent as "a superb novel about the implosion not only of the economy in the mid-2000s, but the implosion of marriage and morality and memory too".
+Kerlogue, of German sailors from the Navy who had previously tried to sink them.
+His novel, Tanglewood, which explores the collapse of the Celtic Tiger, was described by Colum McCann in the Irish Independent as "a superb novel about the implosion not only of the economy in the mid-2000s, but the implosion of marriage and morality and memory too."

 Bolger adapted James Joyce's novel, Ulysses, for the stage.
 It was first staged by the Tron Theatre in Glasgow in 2012, who toured it to China in 2014.
 In 2017 it was staged by the Abbey Theatre in Dublin, who revived their production for a second run in 2018.